 Design Lead/Manager

-Led a squad consisting of 4 UX Designers, 2 UX writers, and 1 UX program manager, in partnership with 4 PMs, 1 product director, UX research, and multiple frontend and backend engineering teams.
+Led a squad consisting of 4 UX Designers, 2 UX writers, and 1 UX program manager, in partnership with 4 PMs, 1 product director, UX research, and multiple engineering teams.

 OVERVIEW